 - On the Feature Selection panel, ensure that you select all the features (for example, Full-Text Search, Analysis Services) that you plan to configure for high availability. - On the Instance Configuration panel, make the following selections: - Specify the instance name and instance ID, and make a note of these values.
-You must use the same name and ID when you install the SQL Server instance on additional systems. - If you plan to install multiple instances of SQL Server in a cluster, each instance must have a unique name and ID.
-Later, use these same values when installing the instance on the corresponding additional systems. - Ensure that the Instance root directory resides on the local system disk.
+You must use the same name and ID when you install the SQL Server instance on additional systems.

+If you plan to install multiple instances of SQL Server in a cluster, each instance must have a unique name and ID.
+Later, use these same values when installing the instance on the corresponding additional systems.

+Ensure that the Instance root directory resides on the local system disk.
 Doing so installs the SQL Server instance on the local disk.
 The location of data directories is to be specified later on a different panel of the installation wizard.

-Specify a domain user name for the SQL Server services account.
+- On the Service Accounts tab of the Server Configuration panel, specify the following values: - Specify a domain user name for the SQL Server services account.